eclipse-ee4j/metro-jax-ws/README.md

 # <a name="Download_Jakarta_XMLS_Release"></a>Download Jakarta XML Web Services Release

-The latest release of Jakarta XML Web Services is available for [download](https://repo1.maven.org/maven2/com/sun/xml/ws/jaxws-ri/2.3.3/jaxws-ri-2.3.3.zip) as well as for consumption through maven.
+The latest stable release of Jakarta XML Web Services is available for [download](https://repo1.maven.org/maven2/com/sun/xml/ws/jaxws-ri/2.3.3/jaxws-ri-2.3.3.zip) as well as for consumption through maven.
 ```